 02 of 04

-From a distance, Enchanting Glass Bead Wall Covering looks like glitter.
-But up close, you can see thousands of tiny glass beads that comprise this sparkly wallcovering.
-Enchanting is a flexible wallcovering available in 54" rolls, and it is PVC- and formaldehyde-free and contains no heavy metals.
-Choose from 37 different colors to create a dramatic accent wall within any space.Continue to 3 of 4 below.
+From a distance, this wall covering looks like any other metallic wall finish.
+Except it's not.
+Up close, you begin to see thousands of tiny glass beads that comprise this sparkly wall covering.
+From Maya Romanoff as part of the Bedazzled collection, Scotch on the Rocks is a truly enchanting metal-look wall covering available in rolls 28 1/2 inches wide by 9 feet long.
+Handcrafted in the Maya Romanoff Chicago studio, this wall covering is PVC- and formaldehyde-free and contains no heavy metals.
+Choose this cover when you want to create a dramatic accent wall within any space.Continue to 3 of 4 below.

 03 of 04